LauraaJayney/LauraaJayney/README.md

-- 👋 Hi, I’m @LauraaJayney
+- 👋 Hi, I’m @LauraaJayney, studying for my MSc in Data Science with University of Chester
-- 👀 I’m interested in data science, finance and being a nerd!
+- 👀 I’m interested in data science and FinTech (especially !
 - 🌱 I’m currently learning Python, SQL and the realms of Data Science
 - 📫 How to reach me: Twitter @LauraaJayney